-Our model is trained on short clips (e.g., $F=3$ frames) of objects undergoing differential motion, but it can generalize to longer sequences by additional temporal-consistency guided sampling.
-During inference, we apply a reconstruction loss (e.g., MSE loss) on one overlapping frame across adjacent temporal windows, encouraging the denoised predictions $\hat{\boldsymbol{x}}$ to remain consistent for the overlapping observation.
-By applying inference-time optimization to minimize this consistency loss as in prior work \cite{lee2024syncdiffusion, han2024multistable}, we can achieve temporally consistent shape and material estimation over time horizons longer than what the model is originally trained on.
-This lightweight guidance improves temporal coherence without the need for modification to the model or additional training on long sequences.
+Our model generates short clips ($F=3$ frames), but it can be used to create longer sequences by simultaneously generating multiple clips and using inference-time guidance (e.g., \cite{lee2024syncdiffusion, han2024multistable}) to enforce temporal consistency between them.
+During inference, we apply a reconstruction loss (e.g., MSE loss) at one overlapping frame across adjacent temporal windows, encouraging the denoised predictions $\hat{\boldsymbol{x}}$ to remain consistent at that frame.
+We find that this can provide temporally consistent shapes and materials over long time horizons, without the need for modifications or additional training.
+On the project page, we compare our long-horizon results to StableNormal~\cite{ye2024stablenormal}, which shows substantially more temporal flickering and inconsistency.

-We visualize the results in the supplementary webpage and compare it with the StableNormal~\cite{ye2024stablenormal} model, which shows flickering and inconsistency for video-based shape estimation.